-Homeowner’s insurance rates can vary by hundreds of dollars depending on a few variables, including your insurance company, deductible, credit score, discounts, and other factors.
+Homeowners insurance rates can vary by hundreds of dollars depending on a few variables, including your insurance company, deductible, credit score, discounts, and other factors.

 Get multiple quotes at the same time.
 There are several online companies that will search multiple insurance companies for the best rates, similar to Priceline or Travelocity for travel.

 When you request a quote through these companies they will give your homeowner’s insurance rate quotes from several real estate agents and companies – including most of the major companies you are already familiar with.

 2. Increase Your Deductible

 Deductibles are the amount of money you are required to pay toward your claim before your insurance chips in.